Post title or brief description

 The road itself teaches patience, focus, and attentiveness in a way the destination alone does not.

 Along the way, small stops reward attention.
 A gorge appears, its scale difficult to register from a moving car.
 A few minutes at the edge shifts your perception of proportion.
 The village of Elos comes next: honey, olive oil, a small cafรฉ.
 Crete is serious about its honey.
 The roadside shops reflect this quietly, without performance.
-Further along, between Topolia and Kallistos, a canteen or bar may appear, seasonal and minimal.
+Further along, between Topolia and Elos, a canteen or bar may appear, seasonal and minimal.
 Thirty or forty residents in winter.
 Everyone knows the number.
 The bartender will tell you if asked.
 Raki or a cold Mythos, depending on what works that day.
 These moments are not detours; they are texture, the character of the drive itself.
 Skipping them changes the arrival.

-The same western route – though branching north before the final descent – leads to Falasarna, another beach that rewards an overnight or a deliberate early start, and one that faces directly west for the most vivid sunsets on this side of the island.
+The same western route, branching north before the final descent, leads to Falasarna (~60โ€ฏkm from Chania).
+This beach rewards an overnight or a deliberate early start, facing directly west for vivid sunsets.

 Coming Down the Mountain